 FINCA Malawi is a regulated, deposit-taking microfinance institution.
-In operation since 1994, FINCA serves nearly 64,000 clients at 24 branches and through a network of FINCA banking agents, working out of small shops in local communities, including the rural areas where most people live.
+In operation since 1994, FINCA's reach extends across the country through traditional bank branches and through a network of banking agents, working out of small shops in local communities, including the rural areas where most people live.
 Our products include group and individual loans, savings and insurance.
-Given the country's strong rural character, FINCA's strategy features a strong focus on non-traditional banking channels, such as the aforementioned banking agents, in order to reach people who may be hours away from a bank branch.

 Reaching the Financially Excluded

 Quality of Life

 Very low educational levels also prevail among our borrowers in Malawi.
 Less than half of the breadwinners have higher than a primary education.
 This indicator is generally low throughout the sub-Saharan subsidiaries as well as Latin America.
 Low educational levels place severe constraints on parents' ability to earn a decent income while also limiting the educational prospects of their children.